-I’ve spent the last year really focusing on how to get more out of my list and it really paid off when I launched my Easy Starter CSS Templates in June.
-I have been doing more with exclusivity, targeted mailings, and contests.
-Fortunately AWeber makes managing my list a breeze.
+I’ve spent the last year really focusing on how to get more out of my list, and Fortunately AWeber makes managing my list a breeze.

 NOTE: I will be launching a WordPress guide next week that covers a lot of missing lessons with regards to building WordPress sites correctly for SEO and the user experience.
 I hope to see the fruits of my labor once again.